-Colombia has become much safer to travel, both for locals and for foreigners.
-In fact, many parts of the country are just starting to open their doors to tourists for the first time, which is one of the reasons why it is so exciting to travel in Colombia.
+Many parts of the country are just now opening their doors to local and international tourists for the first time, making it an especially exciting time to visit Colombia.
 You can still find a lot of pristine nature, untapped territories, and hidden gems.
 Plus, Colombian people are amazing with their openness, kindness and hospitality!

 Contents

-Here are my to Colombia safety tips for solo travelers, based on my experiences after having traveled and lived in the country for about 5 years.
-These tips apply to all people traveling alone in Colombia, including solo female travelers, solo LGBT travelers and all other solo travelers.
+Here are my top Colombia safety tips for solo travelers, based on my experiences after having traveled and lived in the country for about 5 years.
+These tips apply to all people traveling in Colombia, including women traveling solo, solo LGBTiQ+ travelers, as well as other types of travelers.

 “No dar papaya” (“don’t give papaya”): That’s a common advice by Colombian people, meaning don’t give anyone the opportunity to take advantage of you by being inattentive, looking insecure or showing off.
 This includes not using your mobile phone openly in the streets of big cities like Bogotá and Medellin or in public transport (especially not if you sit close to a window or door).
 When you walk around, put your most confident look on and act as if you know exactly where you are going.

 Trust your gut feeling!
 If you walk around a city and suddenly get a weird, uncomfortable feeling, it’s most likely a good idea to turn around and take another route.
-In big cities the safety situation sometimes changes from one street to another.
+In big cities the safety situation often varies depending on the area.
 If you talk to someone and this person makes you feel uncomfortable, forget your education to be a “good girl” (or boy) and respectfully walk away or get involved in a conversation with other people.

 Ask local people which areas are safe to stay and visit.
 Safety in big cities like Bogotá, Medellín, Cartagena, Cali, Santa Marta, Barranquilla or Bucaramanga may vary quite a lot depending on the exact area.
 Drug addiction and resulting mental health issues is a problem in big cities and addicts gather around certain areas.
 Do research beforehand and ask the locals which areas are safe to stay and visit, and which ones to avoid.
 If you are a women traveling alone, it’s best if you ask local women for this advice.
 And again: Trust your gut feeling!